cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/operators.md

 </Aside>

-The Firewall Rules language supports parentheses (`(`,`)`) as grouping symbols.
+The Rules language supports parentheses (`(`,`)`) as grouping symbols.
 Grouping symbols allow you to organize expressions, enforce precedence, and nest expressions.

 ### Group expressions